Shagshag/prestashop-documentation/CustomizationCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Customization.php line 213
+* This method is defined in [classes/Customization.php line 213](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Customization.php#213)

 #### Arguments